keboola/connection-docs/flows/index.md

 You can set up an email notification to the following situations:

 - The flow finishes successfully.
-- The flow finishes with warnings; the **Continue on Failure** flag determines whether a task should keep running even if there’s an error.
-This option is off by default.
-It is particularly helpful when dealing with APIs that are inconsistent or prone to day-to-day errors.
+- The flow finishes with warnings.
 - The flow fails with an error message.
 - The job process takes longer than usual.

 {: .image-popup}
 ![Set Up Notifications](/tutorial/automate/automate15.png)

+## Continue on Failure
+Each phase (or step) of the flow runs successfully only if all jobs within that phase complete successfully.
+If a phase fails, no subsequent phases will continue.
+To allow the following tasks to run despite errors, you can enable the **Continue on Failure** flag for each task (off by default).
+This is particularly helpful when working with APIs that are inconsistent or prone to frequent errors.

 Once everything is configured, the flow will automatically run at the scheduled time.
 Alternatively, you can run the entire flow manually by clicking **Run Flow**.